 Q. Is volunteering in a correctional facility safe?

 A. The safety of the community, our staff, the volunteers, and those that are incarcerated, is our number one concern.
 The feedback we receive from our volunteers is overwhelming positive, praising how respectful, appreciative, and welcoming everyone treats them.
 While there will always be an inherit risk when you enter a correctional facility, the Department installs policies and procedures to mitigate that risk.
 It is everyone's responsibility to follow those rules to ensure the safest and most rewarding experience possible for our volunteers.

 Q. How can I help?

-There are numerous opportunities to volunteer with the Indiana Department of Correction.
+A. There are numerous opportunities to volunteer with the Indiana Department of Correction.
 Below is a list of common categories and programs available at facilities throughout the state.
-For more information on how you can help, other ways to get involved, or if you have an idea for a new program, contact a specific facility or you can contact the Religious and Volunteer Services Division.
+For more information on how you can help, other ways to get involved, or if you have an idea for a new program, contact a specific facility or you can contact our Community Engagement Office.